AndyShiue/Ende-readme/README.md

 1. Foreign function interface.
 2. `use` items to import other items.
 3. Annotations.
-4. Mixfix operators?
-5. Equality types.
+4. Equality types.
 I don't know how to do it.
-6. Provisional definitions.
+5. Provisional definitions.